 Upgrade an extension

-To update or upgrade an extension:
+To update or upgrade a module or extension:

-Download the updated extension file from Marketplace or another extension developer.
+Download the updated file from Marketplace or another extension developer.
 Take note of the module-name and version.

 Export the contents to your Magento root.